 Requirements for extending the Sri Lanka visa

-In theory, all travelers with benign intentions are approved for an extension, up to a maximum period of 90 days.
+In theory, all travellers that apply for an extension with good intentions will be granted one, up to a maximum period of 90 days.
 Regardless, it can never be guaranteed beforehand whether an extension will be granted.
-With an extension you will be asked, among other things, for address information of the accommodation, a filled in extension form (available at the Immigration Services Center in Colombo), and a physical passport photo of the traveler.
+With an extension you will be asked, among other things, for address information and the phone number of the accommodation, a filled-in extension form (available at the Immigration Services Center in Colombo), and a physical passport photo of the traveller.

-The extension needs to be picked up personally by the traveler.
+The extension needs to be picked up personally by the traveller.
 In case of a business trip, a letter from the employer is also required which proves that an extension is necessary.
-Take note: with an extension of the visa, the passport of the traveler is required to be valid for at least two months after leaving Sri Lanka.
-In rare cases, a second extension can be applied for (up to 90 additional days), however these are not granted often in practice.
+Take note: with an extension of the visa, the passport of the traveller is required to be valid for at least two months after leaving Sri Lanka.
+In rare cases, a second extension can be applied for (up to 90 additional days) however these are not granted often in practice.

 Losing the validity

-Travelers that want to stay in Sri Lanka longer than the final date which is stamped in the passport on arrival (or after extension) risk deportation and exclusion from future applications for visas and extensions, as well fines and/or arrests.
-This also applies to travelers that break any of the other requirements for the visa.
-The Sri Lanka immigration service is also entitled to, without needing to provide a reason, void the visa and/or bar travelers from entering.
-In practice this only happens to travelers of whom the immigration service suspects might pose a threat to the safety and/or law enforcement of Sri Lanka.
-This holds for all travelers and all types of visa, regardless of the way in which they were applied for.
+Travellers who want to stay in Sri Lanka longer than the final date which is stamped in the passport on arrival (or after extension) risk deportation and exclusion from future applications for visas and extensions, as well fines and/or arrests.
+This also applies to travellers that break any of the other requirements for the visa.
+The Sri Lanka immigration service is also entitled to, without needing to provide a reason, void the visa and/or bar travellers from entering.
+In practice this only happens to travellers of whom the immigration service suspects might pose a threat to the safety and/or law enforcement of Sri Lanka.
+This holds for all travellers and all types of visa, regardless of the way in which they were applied for.

-In theory, the Department of Immigration & Emigration of Sri Lanka; only processes applications of travelers that arrive in the country within 90 days of submitting the application.
+In theory, the Department of Immigration & Emigration of Sri Lanka only processes applications of travellers that arrive in the country within 90 days after submitting the application.
 However, applications can be submitted earlier through this website.
 If the trip starts in more than 90 days, the application is put on hold.
 Exactly 90 days before arrival, the application is processed as normal.
 Applicants don’t need to worry about this, this happens entirely automatically.
-Travelers that book their ticket earlier can thus apply for a visa right away.
+Travellers that book their ticket earlier can thus apply for a visa right away.
 They will receive their visa automatically and on time.